iBridges-for-iRODS/iBridges/docs/source/install.rst

 Configuration of your `home` collection
 ----------------------------------------

-iBridges makes use of the conugration item `"irods_home"`.
+iBridges makes use of the configuration setting `"irods_home"`.
 The `"irods_home"` is your default path on the iRODS server which in iBridges you can address with `~` when creating paths.

 In a default iRODS instance you have a personal location on the iRODS server with the path